offbynull/dlnfp-course-project1/README.md

-# deeplearning-course-project1
+# Deep Learning Nanodegree Foundations -- Project 1

-Project 1 - Build and train Neural Network from scratch to predict the number of bikeshare users
+Build and train Neural Network from scratch to predict the number of bikeshare users.